pinheiroGroup/Kinbiont.jl/README.md

 - `type_of_curve="deriv"`: Type of curve used for the change point detection.
 Options are "deriv" for the  derivative/specific gr or "original" for growth curve.
 - `pt_derivative=0`: Number of points to evaluate the derivative or specific growth rate.
 If 0, numerical derivative is used; if >1, specific growth rate is calculated with the given window size.
 - `size_win=2`: Size of the sliding window used in all detection methods.
+- `method = "peaks_prominence"` : method to detect peak on the dissimilarity curve.
+Option "peaks_prominence" use prominece of peaks to score them. `"thr_scan"` grid scan with a threshold to detect peaks.
+- `number_of_bin = 40`: number of bins for the grid search. used only if `method = "thr_scan"`

 <a name="cdp-fixed"></a>
 ## Fitting segmented ODE with fixed change-point number
 ```